SportBeep.com

 Team USA players celebrate after they reached the Olympic men's ice hockey semi-finals. ©AFP

-Canada go on to face reigning champions Finland and the USA will play Slovakia, with both semi-finals on Friday.
-Canada had cruised through the preliminary round and defeated the Czechs 5–0 just six days previously.
-But the 2024 world champions proved far tougher opponents this time until Marner applied the decisive touch. “(It was) adrenaline: trust in your skill that you work on so hard,” Marner said.
-“You just trust yourself to make a play there, and I was lucky enough to score.”
+Canada will go on to face reigning champions Finland, and the USA will play Slovakia, with both semi-finals set for Friday.
+Canada had cruised through the preliminary round and had previously defeated the Czechs 5–0 just six days earlier.
+However, the 2024 world champions proved to be far tougher opponents this time until Marner applied the decisive touch.

 Related news